Basic Policy to Build Internal Control System

 - To further enhance corporate governance by strengthening auditing functions, the Company shall clarify links between the President and Representative Executive Officer, the Audit Committee and the Internal Audit Division.
 Specifically, the Company shall adopt a double-reporting system where both the President and Representative Executive Officer and the Audit Committee shall receive reports.
 When the reports are made, the audit report and the improvement report shall be reported together to realize swift measures.

-- Appointments and transfers of persons responsible for the internal audit departments shall be subject to advance approval by the Audit Committee.
+- Appointments and transfers of persons responsible for the internal audit departments shall be subject to advance approval by the Audit Committee, and when such persons are evaluated, the Audit Committee states an opinion before the execution of such evaluation.

 5. Structure of the Audit Committee